spsaucier/clearspend-mobile/README.md

 3. Run `node index.js` from the `apolloserver` directory to start local server.
 Alternatively run the `yarn localserver` script from the main directory
 4. You should see output `Server ready at http://localhost:4000/`
 5. Follow the link to open the web server instance which will take you to https://studio.apollographql.com/sandbox/explorer.
 Here you can make test queries.

+## Run local REST Server

+1. Open terminal in `restserver` directory
+2. Install modules `npm install`
+3. Run `node index.js` from the `restserver` directory to start local server.
+Alternatively run the `yarn restserver` script from the main directory
+4. You should see output `REST server listening on port 8000!`